 The climate in Africa varies greatly from country to country.
 Northern Africa is mostly desert, while the eastern and southern parts of the continent are much wetter.
 Central Africa has a wide range of climates, including savannahs, mountains, and plateaus.
 South-east of Sahara you will find a tropical climate, while the west is more temperate.

 2. For hot climates, lightweight cotton clothing is ideal.
-Be sure to pack plenty of hats and some sunscreen
+Be sure to pack hats and some sunscreen

 When packing for a safari in a hot climate, lightweight cotton clothing is ideal.
 Cotton is lightweight and breathable, making it ideal for hot climates.
 It’s also comfortable and easy to care for.